CERC-Genomic-Medicine/scripts/README.md

 Create gene sets file from the VEP annotated VCF/BCF for gene-burden association tests (e.g. using SAIGE or EPACTS).
 Requires `python 3` and `pysam` library.
 Type `vcf_gene_set.py --help` to get the description of all parameters.

 ### variants_per_individual.py
 Counts number of variants per individual from VCF/BCF file.
 Variants are grouped by most severe consequence based on VEP annotations.
 Requires `python 3` and `pysam` library.
-Tyoe `variants_per_individual.py --help` to get the description of all parameters.
+Type `variants_per_individual.py --help` to get the description of all parameters.

+### plink2reference.py
+Helps to align A1/A2 alleles in PLINK to the human genome reference.
+Keeps only SNPs with A,C,G, and T alleles.
+Removes palindromic, A/T and G/C, SNPs.
+Type `plink2reference.py --help` to get the description of all parameters.